 Make sure to target only the areas that are truly relevant to your business.
 Do not get distracted by other larger areas that don’t fit your target profile perfectly.

 Keep the format of your pamphlet simple.
-Single paged A5 flyers are the way to go.
+Single page A5 or A6 flyers are the way to go.

-Run your canvassing on shared delivery only.
+Run your canvassing on shared delivery.
 Shared delivery is considerably cheaper than solus.
-Discuss which areas are available for shared distribution and target only these.
+Discuss which areas are available for shared distribution and target these.